gertscha/dotfiles/neovim/.config/nvim/README.md

 "Which-Key" plugin is also installed.
 But this is just a reference, if you do not know the basics, learn those first.

+Also keep in mind that you can use commands directly for most plugins.
+And manage plugins with `:Lazy`.

 ## Adjusted & Custom Global Keybinds
 Adjusted keybinds have a alteration remark in braces i.e. key - effect (deviation from default)